DVS-Lab/istart-mid/README.md

 ### Step 1: Checking your inputs
 Before you do anything, you should make sure all your inputs are there.
 The person managing the preprocessing should have taken care of these steps under the `DVS-Lab/istart-data` repository:
 1. Conversion to BIDS, defacing, and MRIQC (prepdata.sh)
-1. Preprocessing with [fmriprep][fmriprep] (fmriprep.sh)
+2. Preprocessing with [fmriprep][fmriprep] (fmriprep.sh)
-1. Creation of confound EVs (MakeConfounds.py)
+3. Creation of confound EVs (MakeConfounds.py)

-### Step 2: Updating subject list
-Usually we run analyses in batches (i.e., two or more subjects at a time).
-Rather than editing all of the run_* scripts that loop over those new subjects, you only need to update the subject numbers in the `newsubs.txt` file.

-Update istart-sharedreward GitHub repository (assuming these were the only changes):
-- `cd /data/projects/istart-sharedreward` (note: this can be done from any computer)
-- `git add .`
-- `git commit -m "new subjects in task-sharedreward"`
-- `git push`

-No other steps should create content that gets tracked in GitHub, and no scripts require any editing.

-### Step 3: Updating BIDS sub-*\_events.tsv files
-Since HeuDiConv can only put in a placeholder for your `sub-<sub>_task-<task>_run-<run>_events.tsv` files, you must convert your behavioral data into BIDS format.
-Those converted data should live with the other BIDS data.
-For the project in this repository, here are the steps you'd take.

-First, before you do anything else, make sure local source data is current.
-These source data (or raw data) is stored on a different repository (`DVS-Lab/istart-data`).
-  - `cd /data/projects/istart`
-  - `git pull`

-After you've ensured the local source data is current, you then run the following steps on the Smith Lab Linux box.
-1. go to the correct location: `cd /data/projects/istart-data`
-1. open Matlab: `matlab &`
-1. run `run_convertSharedReward2BIDSevents.m` from Matlab (report errors on Asana and raise at lab meeting)
-1. update GitHub (assuming these were the only changes):
-  - `git add .`
-  - `git commit -m "update BIDS tsv files for new subjects in task-sharedreward"`
-  - `git push`
+4. Reward sensitivity 'measures in istart-mid/code'

-### Step 4: Creating 3-column files for FSL
+### Step 2: Creating 3-column files for FSL
-1. go to the correct location: `cd /data/projects/istart-sharedreward`
+1. go to the correct location: `cd /data/projects/istart-mid`
-1. run script: `bash code/run_gen3colfiles.sh`
+2. run script: `bash code/run_gen3colfiles.sh`
+3. run `python Extract_Eyeballphys.py` if you want to run model2

-### Step 5: Running the analyses
+### Step 3: Running the analyses
-1. go to the correct location on the Smith Lab Linux box: `cd /data/projects/istart-sharedreward`
+1. go to the correct location on the Smith Lab Linux box: `cd /data/projects/istart-mid`
-1. run scripts with nohup (prevents process from hanging up if you close your computer or lose your connection):
+2. run scripts with nohup (prevents process from hanging up if you close your computer or lose your connection):
   - `nohup bash code/run_L1stats.sh > nohup_L1stats.out &` (wait till this is done before running L2stats.sh)
   - `nohup bash code/run_L2stats.sh > nohup_L2stats.out &`
-1. review *.out logs from `nohup`. (if no errors, delete them. if errors, report on Asana and raise at lab meeting)
+3. review *.out logs from `nohup`. (if no errors, delete them. if errors, report on Asana and raise at lab meeting)

 ## External: Basic commands to reproduce our all of our analyses (under construction)